|site search by freefind

-7. Millennial Reign Of Christ [some divide this into 3 dispensations]
+7. Millennial Reign Of Christ [some divide this into three dispensations]

 There are two fundamental problems with this approach that I see.
-I feel these problems are inherent in this presupposition, although most Dispensationalists would not agree that their position leads to the following conclusions.
+I feel these problems are inherent in this presupposition, although most Dispensationalists would disagree that their position leads to the following conclusions.

 Bible Scripture is plain that God does not change: